BoKwokProjectA/Production-Grade-AI-Medical-Image-Risk-Prediction-Platform-FastAPI-Docker-RAG-SQLite-Cloud/README.md

 **Chat Endpoint:** `/api/v1/chat` accepts a question and returns retrieved project context.

-### AI Safety, Prompt Versioning, and Evaluation Artefacts
+### AI Agent, Automation, Prompt Versioning, and Evaluation Artefacts

-The updated project notebooks also introduce supporting artefacts for safe AI-assistant development.
+The updated project notebooks introduce a technical AI support agent, Power Automate workflow integration, and supporting artefacts for safer AI-assistant development.
+These are included as portfolio evidence of responsible AI engineering and practical automation integration.
+**AI Support Agent:** Provides technical support around the platform, API behaviour, upload flow, prediction response format, governance process, and safety limitations.
+**Power Automate Integration:** Connects a working Power Automate workflow to the Dockerized FastAPI backend, showing how the deployed API can be used inside a low-code automation flow.
 **Prompt Versioning:** Includes system prompt versions, safety-focused prompt updates, a prompt changelog, and a review checklist.

 **Safety-Focused Assistant Rules:** Defines boundaries for technical support, including refusing medical diagnosis, treatment advice, or image interpretation requests.